Beat Girl: Plot

-That night, Jennifer and her friends dance at Chislehurst Caves, and participate in a car race and a game of chicken on railway tracks where the last person to leave the rails before the train arrives (Jennifer) wins.
-Jennifer invites everyone to continue the party at her house, as Paul is out of town and Nichole presumably will not interfere.
+That night Jennifer and her friends dance at Chislehurst Caves and participate in a car race and a game of chicken on railway tracks, where the last person to leave the rails before the train arrives (Jennifer) wins.
+Jennifer invites everyone to continue the party at her house, since Paul is out of town and Nichole presumably will not interfere.
 Jennifer accepts a dare to "strip like a Frenchie" and begins a striptease to music, but when she gets down to her underwear Nichole bursts from her bedroom and stops her.
 Then Paul arrives home and breaks up the party, throwing all of the beatniks out of his house.
 Jennifer angrily tells Paul about Nichole's activities in Paris.
 Nichole, crying, admits that it is true and explains that she only did it because she was broke and hungry.
 Paul and Nichole profess their love for each other and reconcile.

-Jennifer goes to the café, but now finds it boring.
+Jennifer goes to the café but now finds it boring.
 She walks out on her friends and meets Kenny at the strip club.
 Kenny invites her to go to Paris with him, where he can train her to be a star stripper.
 Greta later learns that Kenny plans to leave her and go off with Jennifer.
 As Kenny makes a pass at Jennifer, someone stabs him to death.
-The club staff, thinking Jennifer killed Kenny, lock her in a room and call the police.
-Jennifer screams that she did not do it, and the real culprit, Greta, emerges from behind a curtain.
-Meanwhile, Teddy Boys vandalise the car of Tony (one of Jennifer's friends) and smash the guitar of Dave (another of Jennifer's friends), initiating a confrontation between the two groups.
+The club staff, thinking Jennifer has killed Kenny, lock her in a room and call the police.
+Jennifer screams that she did not do it and the real culprit, Greta, emerges from behind a curtain.
+Meanwhile Teddy Boys vandalise the car of Tony (one of Jennifer's friends) and smash the guitar of Dave (another of Jennifer's friends), initiating a confrontation between the two groups.
 Paul and Nichole arrive searching for Jennifer while the police drag her out of the strip club.
-The police release Jennifer to Paul and Nichole, and they return home, arms around each other, as Dave throws his broken guitar in the rubbish.
+The police release Jennifer to Paul and Nichole and they return home, arms around one another, as Dave throws his broken guitar in the rubbish.